2019 Bulk Chicken Buying Program Deposit

-See below for details on the 2018 Bulk Chicken Buying Program
+See below for details on the 2019 Bulk Chicken Buying Program.

 How It Works

-- Determine how you would like your chickens.
+Determine how you would like your chickens.
 We can offer either whole ready-to-cook chickens, or cut to your specifications for an additional charge of $2 / chicken.
+Our standard cut-up includes boneless, skinless breasts, wings, leg quarters, and the back and neck reserved for making stock.
+We can also cut half chickens, separate the legs into thighs and drumsticks, or make bone-in and skin on breasts.
 Hearts, livers, gizzards, and feet are also available upon request.

-- Select your pickup or delivery option.
-Fresh chickens can be picked up at the farm or delivered to your home no later than the Monday after butchering day.
+Select your pickup or delivery option.
+Fresh chickens can be picked up at the Lawrenceville Farmers Market, at the farm or delivered to your home no later than the Tuesday after butchering day.
 Delivery area for fresh chickens is limited to a 25 miles radius from our farm in Rockland Twp, Venango County, PA.
-Frozen chickens can be picked up at the farm or at the Lawrenceville Farmers’ Market the following Saturday.
+Frozen chickens can be picked up at the farm or at the Bloomfield Farmers Market the following Saturday.
 For customers outside our local delivery area, home delivery to the I-79 corridor and to Pittsburgh neighborhoods will be available on Saturdays.
 For those customers picking up at the farm, you will also be eligible for a 10% discount on any of our other products on pickup day, including pork, eggs, rabbit, and vegetables.

 Do you have questions about our practices?
 Here are some common ones: